pfoo/acme-tiny-wrapper/README.md

 ### Run the script

-There are two way of running this script : as user or as root.
+There are two way of running this script : as user or as root.<br>
-Running it as user is safer if you don't trust this script entirely, but will allow acme-tiny.py to read your private keys Running it as root will prevent acme-tiny from reading your private keys In both case, acme-tiny.py will be run as unprivileged user
+Running it as user is safer if you don't trust this script entirely, but will allow acme-tiny.py to read your private keys.<br>
+Running it as root will prevent acme-tiny.py from reading your private keys.<br>
+In both case, acme-tiny.py will be run as unprivileged user.

 #### Run the script as user
 Make sure the variable acme_user in config.cf is commented (it should be by default).